honojs/website/middleware/builtin/html.md

 # html Middleware

-html Middleware provides `html` method for building HTML.
+html Middleware lets you write HTML in JavaScript template literal with a tag named `html`.

 ::: code-group